iotaledger/wallet.rs/bindings/node/README.md

 | [storagePath] | <code>string</code> | <code>undefined</code> | The path where the database file will be saved        |
 | [storageType] | <code>number</code> | <code>undefined</code> | The type of the database.
 Stronghold = 1, Sqlite = 2 |

+#### startBackgroundSync(): void

+Initialises the background polling mechanism and MQTT monitoring.
+Automatically called on `setStrongholdPassword`.

 #### setStrongholdPassword(password): void

 Sets the stronghold password and initialises it.